Today was the official first day of school for my kids. That means waking up early! Booooo!!!

 - 1 cup broccoli, chopped

-- 1 cup boneless skinless chicken breasts, cubed
+- 1 cup boneless, skinless chicken breasts, cooked and shredded

 - 1/4 cup low-fat cheddar cheese, shredded